Kate Spade’s Suicide Note Found By Housekeeper, Designer Had Previously Opened Up About Stress Of Her Career

 But Spade also revealed that it was often a challenge to juggle her career and home life.
 Kate and her husband had previously sold the Kate Spade brand and took a leave from the industry for nearly a decade to raise their daughter.

-“Being a mother adds an enormous amount of stress to your life,” the told The Cut.
+“Being a mother adds an enormous amount of stress to your life,” she told The Cut.
 “You need to make sure you’re there for everything.
 We don’t have other people to do it for us — I want to make sure I’m there.
 When you’re trying to be a parent and a businessperson at the same time, that is the most stressful thing you could do.
 I can luckily bolt out when I need to.”

 Police say Kate Spade hung herself and a suicide note was found.
 Officials say housekeeping staff found the fashion designer hanging inside her Park Avenue apartment Tuesday. https://t.co/LlTs8GFW52